Kronuz/Xapiand/docs/getting-started.rst

 Modifying/Replacing Documents
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you are following the above request reindex the document that just deleted, now for modify data is enough with reindex the document with the updated field:
+If you are following the above request reindex the document that just deleted, now for modify data is enough with reindex the document with the updated field in this example we modify the field "user" for the document with the id 1:

 ::